 Melody Mieczkowski began playing cello and piano at a young age.
 She has studied cello with Jui-Chao Wang, Mimi Morris-Kim, and Anthony Elliott and piano with Lorie Mieczkowski and Rebecca Harding Mayer.
 She has taken Suzuki registered training with Jean Dexter/Carey Cheney (cello) and Caroline Fraser/Rita Hauck (piano).
 Melody has been teaching private piano and cello lessons since 2008.
 Currently, her studio consists of over 25 cello, piano, and voice students of various levels.
 In addition to teaching, Melody is also very involved in her church, First Baptist Church of Troy, as a cellist, pianist and vocalist.
 Outside of church music, she is the principal cellist for the Troy Metro Symphony Orchestra and the cellist for the Heritage String Quartet.
 She is also the accompanist for various groups at Bethany Christian School in Troy.
 Melody's desire is to use music as a tool to honor God and minister to others

 Liesel Muzzi grew up in a very talented musical home.
 Her father was a professor of String Pedagogy at the University of Michigan until his retirement a few years ago.
 Her mother taught music at various schools and grade levels for thirty years.
-As the saying goes, the fruit does not fall far from the tree.
 In the last 15 years Mrs. Muzzi and her husband have trained their 7 children in piano and string instruments so that they can use their music for the Lord.
 Her creative and fun teaching methods engage the students and foster an environment for learning.

 Amelia has been smiling to classical music since infancy and formally began playing violin at the age of four.
 At age 15, she had the privilege to make her professional solo debut with Camerata Chicago.
 A few months later she performed live as a soloist on WFMT.
 She recorded Vivaldi's Four Seasons as the soloist with Camerata Chicago at the age of 17 .
 She continues to work and perform with Camerata Chicago while continuing private lessons from its conductor, Maestro Drostan Hall, who she met at a Sforzando Master Class.
 In addition to her violin studies with Maestro Hall, she is pursuing her music performance degree at Hyles-Anderson College in Crown Point, Indiana.
 She also teaches private violin lessons and helps the string players at her alma mater, Hammond Baptist Schools.
 Amelia was a camper for 11 years, and she will testify that it was definitely the highlight of her year!